ucn-triumf/SiglentDevices/doc/SDS5034_doc.md

 `get_ch_probe(self, ch)`
 :   Returns the current probe attenuation factor for the selected channel.

+`get_ch_scale(self, ch)`
+:   Returns the current vertical sensitivity of the specified channel (volts/div).

 `get_ch_state(self, ch)`
 :   Returns current status of the selected channel (ON/OFF).
+Return True if on.

 `get_ch_unit(self, ch)`
 :   Returns the current unit of the concerned channel.

-`get_ch_vscale(self, ch)`
-:   Returns the current vertical sensitivity of the specified channel (volts/div).

 `get_id(self)`
 :   Returns identification string of device.

+`get_run_state(self)`
+:   Get RUN/STOP state.
+Return True if running.

 `get_sequence(self)`
-:   Returns whether the current sequence acquisition switch is on or not (ON/OFF).
+:   Returns whether the current sequence acquisition switch is on or not (True if ON).

 `get_sequence_count(self)`
 :   Returns the current count setting: number of memory segments to acquire.